smart-window/tooltime-backend/readme.md

 $ sequelize db:migrate
 $ sequelize db:seed:all

-Login with admin@admin.com / aaa
+Login with oliver@tt.com / a